Carb Cleaner Vs Brake Cleaner – Can You Substitute Them?

 Carb cleaners work by dissolving and removing deposits from the engine so that it can operate more efficiently.
 They’re an excellent tool for cleaning the inside of your carburetor, as well as other fuel-related components including jets and injectors.

 Carburetor cleaner is made up of non-chlorinated solvents that are safe to use around the house.
-You can rest assured that you won’t be accidentally inhaling harmful fumes or hurting the environment when you’re cleaning your carburetors.
+You can rest assured that you won’t accidentally inhale harmful fumes or hurt the environment when you’re cleaning your carburetors.

 On the other hand, brake cleaners contain chlorinated solvents like trichloroethylene (TCE).
-TCE is a known carcinogen and can cause severe effects on human health when used in high concentrations over an extended period of time.
+TCE is a known carcinogen and can cause severe effects on human health when used in high concentrations over an extended period.

-Even if you aren’t using it frequently enough for long periods of time to cause cancer, TCEs are still harmful to human skin and should be handled with caution at all times.
+Even if you aren’t using it frequently enough for long periods to cause cancer, TCEs are still harmful to human skin and should be handled with caution at all times.

 Carburetor cleaners are sold in pressurized cans and are usually aerosols, while brake cleaners usually come in non-pressurized bottles or cans.
 This can be confusing because the two products look so similar at first glance.
 Carburetor cleaners tend to be pressurized; brake cleaners typically aren’t.